-This section describes the benefits of test-code generation and quantifies its costs.
-Initially, we summarize some observations made during the development of the first few prototype systems.
-Next, we present an example in which generated test code is used to identify and debug a subtle integration problem.
-Finally, we analyze the relative complexity of creating test-code templates versus application-code templates.
+This section characterizes the benefits of test-code generation and quantifies its costs.
+Each of the three types of test code are analyzed with respect to their benefits during development activities and during maintenance activities.
+Additionally, an example of how generated test code can aid in debugging, and can help identify subtle integration bugs is presented.
+Finally, we present a quantification of the relative complexity of creating test-code templates versus application-code templates.